vaab/sunit/README.rst

-If you have some questions about guidelines which is not answered here, please check the current ``git log``, you might find previous commit that would show you how to deal with your issue.
+If you have some questions about guidelines which is not answered here, please check the current ``git log``, you might find previous commit that shows you how to deal with your issue.

 License